nakardo/gb-opcodes/README.md

 ## Usage

-`$ npm i && npm start`
+`$ npm start`

-Opcodes will output in the file `opcodes.json` also included on the [repo](https://github.com/dmacosta/gb-opcodes/blob/master/opcodes.json).
+Program output is on the [opcodes.json](https://github.com/dmacosta/gb-opcodes/blob/master/opcodes.json) file included on this repo.

 ## References